midlantica/LovelyBunchOfCoconuts/content/quotes/if-liberty-means-anything-at-all.md

 ---
-title: "If liberty means anything at all"
+title: 'If liberty means anything at all'
 ---

 ## "If liberty means anything at all, it means the right to tell people what they do not want to hear."